DanielOaks/BA-4chan-thread-archiver/README.rst

 * Keep downloading until 404 (with a user-set delay)
 * Can be restarted at any time

-This script is designed to replace "Right-click Save As, Web Page Complete" when saving 4chan threads, since it does not save full-sized images or JSON.
+This script is designed to replace the typical "Right-click Save As, Web Page Complete" action, since that does not save full-sized images or JSON.

-It can also be used as a far lighter, static HTML alternative to Fuuka.
+This can also be used as a guerilla, static HTML alternative to Fuuka.

 Part of the JSON-based-chanarchiver by Lawrence Wu, built 2013/04/04.